johny-b/BridgeHand2Vec/README.md

 python3 train.py
 ```

+Training should take few minutes, run `tensorboard --logdir runs/vectors/` to watch progress.
-Training data in the `data` directory is only a part of the data `model.pth` was trained on.
+Training data in the `data` directory is only a part of the data `model.pth` was trained on,
+so new model will be much less accurate.